dougeby/IntuneDocs/InTuneDocs/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-3.md

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

+This topic tells administrators how they can add users to Intune and what administrative permissions are available in the Intune service.

 As an administrator, you can add users directly or synchronize users from your on-premises Active Directory.
 Once added, users can enroll devices and access company resources.
 You can also give users additional permissions including *tenant administrator*, *service administrator*, and *device enrollment manager permissions*.

 This topic helps you: